geosolutions-it/geoserver/geoserver/doc/en/user/source/production/data.rst

 Use a spatial database
 **********************

 Shapefiles are a very common format for geospatial data.
 But if you are running GeoServer in a production environment, it is better to use a spatial database such as `PostGIS <http://www.postgis.org>`_.
 This is essential if doing transactions (WFS-T).
 Most spatial databases provide shapefile conversion tools.
 Although there are many options for spatial databases (see the section on :ref:`data_database`), PostGIS is recommended.
-Oracle, DB2, and ArcSDE are also supported.
+Oracle, and DB2 are also supported.

 Pick the best performing coverage formats
 *****************************************